ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - The robot uses color detection to determine when to start turning
 - Green line (color code 2) triggers a left turn sequence
 - Red line (color code 5) triggers a right turn sequence

+**Calibration Step By Step**:
+1. Place the sensor 0.5–1 cm above the track surface.
+2. Use ev3dev’s `color_sensor.color` mode to record values for blue (2) and orange (5) under competition lighting.
+3. Adjust thresholds if detection accuracy drops below 90%.

 ### LED Indicator Code
 The EV3 brick's LEDs provide visual feedback about the robot's state and detected obstacles.